shwezr/LabelConnector/README.md

 **alt+A:**
 - **1 selected node, any label:** Will show the ConnectorUI instead of connecting the existing label match.

+You can change these Shortcuts in the attached menu.py.

 Feel free to color your ConnectorDots, these colors will then appear in the ConnectorUI.

 Thanks to Falk Hofmann for helping with the UI and code clean up.